DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-06-04-course-page-workshop.md

 So that I know whether I can apply.

 **As a provider**
-I need an alert system in Publish to know when I’ve done a content no-no, e.g. a big red flag when I haven’t inserted paragraph breaks, or when a sentence is too long, or even when I use jargon - this will show up when I’m adding content.
+I need an alert system in Publish to know when I’ve done a content no-no, for example, a big red flag when I haven’t inserted paragraph breaks, or when a sentence is too long, or even when I use jargon - this will show up when I’m adding content.

 **As a provider**
-I need to know that it’s not ok to paste generic content across numerous course pages, e.g. the same text for my maths, english, foreign languages and chemistry courses - perhaps there could be a way of detecting identical content in Publish, sending up a red flag to alert me to this.
+I need to know that it’s not ok to paste generic content across numerous course pages, for example, the same text for my maths, english, foreign languages and chemistry courses - perhaps there could be a way of detecting identical content in Publish, sending up a red flag to alert me to this.

 **As a provider**
 I need examples of really good content (relevant to my courses)